 Our central Edinburgh features include one on Edinburgh itself, giving an overview of the central part of the city and its history.
 The Edinburgh Castle page looks at the background to the city's most famous and outstanding landmark, while the Lower Castle and Upper Castle pages look at the two main areas of the castle.
 Also within the castle is the National War Museum.

-In the upper reaches of the Royal Mile we cover The Scotch Whisky Experience, Edinburgh's Camera Obscura and World of Illusions, Gladstone's Land the Writer's Museum, and St Giles' Cathedral and Canongate Kirk.
+In the upper reaches of the Royal Mile we cover The Scotch Whisky Experience, Edinburgh's Camera Obscura and World of Illusions, Gladstone's Land the Writer's Museum, and St Giles' Cathedral.
 Further down the Royal Mile we cover the Museum of Childhood, the Museum of Edinburgh, The People's Story Museum, Canongate Kirk.the Scottish Parliament Building, and, a little further afield, Our Dynamic Earth.
 Not far from the last of these is Holyrood Park and St Anthony's Chapel.
 We also have features on the National Museum of Scotland, the Museum of Fire, The Fruitmarket Gallery, Greyfriars Kirk, Old St Paul's Church, St John's Church on Princes Street, the nearby Princes Street Gardens and St Cuthbert's Church.
-There is also an Edinburgh Pub Guide.

 At opposite ends of the New Town, there are Feature Pages on Calton Hill and St Mary's Episcopal Cathedral.
 The Georgian House gives a sense of the interior of a New Town house when first built.
 The Royal Botanic Garden, a little to the north of the centre of the city, is also the subject of a feature.
 And there is a feature on the Edinburgh of Ian Rankin and John Rebus.
 On the western edge of the city is Edinburgh Zoo.
 The once separate settlements of Stockbridge and Dean Village are also covered.